-Development of 77 townhouses and cottages (out of 163) in the prestigious western outskirts of Moscow, targeting the high end of middle class segment.
+Development of 77 townhouses and cottages (out of 163) in the prestigious western outskirts of Moscow, targeting the high end of middle class segment

-- Land area (Phase I): 11 ha
+• Land area (Phase I): 11 ha

-- Saleable area (Phase I): 13,390 sqm (excluding sold houses)
+• Saleable area (Phase I): 13,390 sqm (excluding sold houses)

-- Freehold rights: 100%

-- Sales: 44 houses have been sold;
+• Sales: 44 houses have been sold;

-- Completion: Phase I (77 townhouses and cottages) was completed in Q4, 2011.
+• Completion: Phase I (77 townhouses and cottages) was completed in Q4, 2011.

+Project under construction:

-Project Under Construction: Triumph Park, St Petersburg -
+Triumph Park, St. Petersburg - residential complex

-residential complex Phased development of a residential neighbourhood which, upon completion, will comprise approximately 9,000 apartments, commercial and public areas with good accessibility to the city and its airport.
+Phased development of a residential neighbourhood which, upon completion, will comprise approximately 9,000 apartments, commercial and public areas with good accessibility to the city and its airport.
 The commercial areas will include offices and a commercial centre with underground parking.
 The public facilities will include kindergartens, a school and parks.

+Saleable area: 560, 000 sqmLeasable area: 117,775 sqm

+• Planned completion of total project: Q4 2021

+Marketing:

-- Land area: 41 ha - Saleable area: 560, 000 sqm - Leasable area: 117,775 sqm - Planned completion of total project: Q4 2021 - Freehold rights: 100% - Marketing: - Sales and construction of Phase II, which consists of approximately 32,600 sqm representing 630 apartments, was launched in September 2012. - Sales and construction of Phase III, which consists of approximately 61,800 sqm representing 1,346 apartments, was launched in September 2013. - Launch of sales of Phase IV, which will consist approximately 60,694 sqm representing 1,244 apartments, was in Q1 2015 - Sales: - Phase I: sold out; - Phase II: to date, 620 sale contracts have been executed; - Phase III: to date, 867 sale contracts have been executed; - Phase IV: to date, 82 reservation contracts have been executed in the first two weeks of sales
+- Sales and construction of Phase II, which consists of approximately 32,600 sqm representing 630 apartments, was launched in September 2012. - Sales and construction of Phase III, which consists of approximately 61,800 sqm representing 1,346 apartments, was launched in September 2013. - Launch of sales of Phase IV, which will consist approximately 60,694 sqm representing 1,244 apartments, was in Q1 2015 - Sales: - Phase I: sold out; - Phase II: to date, 620 sale contracts have been executed; - Phase III: to date, 867 sale contracts have been executed; - Phase IV: to date, 82 reservation contracts have been executed in the first two weeks of sales

-Financing:
+• Financing:

-- credit line of US\$41m for Phase I construction was obtained from Sberbank in November 2011 and fully repaid; - credit line of US\$47.5m for Phase II construction was obtained from Sberbank in September 2012 and fully repaid; - credit line of US\$96m for Phase III construction was obtained from Sberbank in September 2013 (principal balance as of 31 December 2013: US\$2.6m) - credit line of US\$87m (conversion rate as of the signing date) for Phase IV construction was obtained from Sberbank in September 2014 (principal balance as of 31 December 2014: US\$0.7m)
+- credit line of US\$41 million for Phase I construction was obtained from Sberbank in November 2011 and fully repaid; - credit line of US\$47.5 million for Phase II construction was obtained from Sberbank in September 2012 and fully repaid; - credit line of US\$96 million for Phase III construction was obtained from Sberbank in September 2013 (principal balance as of 31 December 2013: US\$2.6 million) - credit line of US\$87 million (conversion rate as of the signing date) for Phase IV construction was obtained from Sberbank in September 2014 (principal balance as of 31 December 2014: US\$0.7 million)